alugowski/poolSTL/README.md

 **Example use case 2:** You'd *prefer* to use the TBB version, but don't want to fail on systems that don't have it.
 Simply use the supplement as above, but have your build system (CMake, meson, etc.) check for TBB.
-If not found define `POOLSTL_STD_SUPPLEMENT_NO_INCLUDE`.

-If defined, the supplement will not `#include <execution>` (and neither should your code!), thus dropping the TBB link requirement.
+If not found, define `POOLSTL_STD_SUPPLEMENT_NO_INCLUDE` and the supplement will not `#include <execution>` (and neither should your code!), thus dropping the TBB link requirement.
 The poolSTL supplement fills in.
 See the supplement section of [tests/CMakeLists.txt](tests/CMakeLists.txt) for an example.